 While every species has different watering needs, it’s important to hydrate your plants well and deeply.

 “Make certain the water infiltrates the soil and drains out the bottom of the container," Reynolds says.
 "If the plant is very dry, water may have a tendency to drain down the sides of the container and not fully penetrate the soil."
 Reynolds recommends watering a second time to ensure the soil is moist, and watering at the soil surface to prevent mildew and other pathogens from developing.

 5. Prevent Leaf Scorch

-Glass can act like a magnifying glass, burning and drying out plant leaves.
-“To avoid reddish-brown sunburned splotches, keep plants a foot away from the window,” suggests Sachs.
-“Especially when you’re dealing with south and west facing exposures.”
-There are some exceptions though, including cacti, succulents, ficus trees, and tropical plants which thrive on direct sun.
+Windows can act like a magnifying glass, burning and drying out your plant's leaves.
+“To avoid reddish-brown sunburned splotches, keep plants a foot away from the window,” Sachs suggests, “especially when you’re dealing with south- and west-facing exposures.”
+Some exceptions like cacti, succulents, ficus trees, and tropical plants will thrive in direct sun.

 6. Avoid AC Drafts

 Since air conditioning can dry out the air around plants, it's a good idea to up the humidity level by placing them on a shallow saucer filled with pebbles and water.
 “The resulting micro-climate will increase the humidity around the plant,” Reynolds says, recommending moving plants further away from the air conditioner if you see brown edges, discoloration, or breakage on the leaves.

 A simple way to increase humidity is by misting plants with a spray bottle each morning, allowing the foliage time to dry throughout the day.